YourOnly-One/site.way/content/en-ph/pages/statement-of-faith.md

   </li>
   <li>I believe that we should observe the true 7<sup>th</sup> Day Sabbath as revealed and instructed in the Scripture, based on the luni-solar calendar (herein referred to as the "Scriptural Calendar"; it is also important to note that it is <b>not</b> and is <i>different</i> from the "lunar calendar").</li>

   <li>I believe in Salvation as taught by Kepha (Peter) in Acts 2:38 and by Sha'ul (Paul) in 1 Corinthians 15:1-4.
-It is only by believing, baptism in water in the name of <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (Yahushua), and receiving the Set-apart Ruah (Holy Spirit), that we are saved.
+It is only by believing, baptism in water in the name of <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (Yahushua), and receiving the Set-apart Ruah (Holy Spirit), that we are saved.
     <p>I fully reject the "once saved, always saved" doctrine.</p>
   </li>

-  <li>I believe in <b>Remnant Theology</b> that the "gentiles" were grafted into the Olive Tree of Israel and has become part of and citizen of the Israel of <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YaHuWaH).
+  <li>I believe in <b>Remnant Theology</b> that the "gentiles" were grafted into the Olive Tree of Israel and has become part of and citizen of the Israel of <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YaHuWaH).
     <p>I fully reject the "Replacement Theology" popular within Denominational-Christianity (a.k.a.
 "Protestant" (protesting against the Vatican yet retaining many of their traditions and dogma), "Born-Again", "Pentecostal", "Christendom", "Catholic" (universal faith), and so on).</p>
   </li>